JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 is a mind sport where contestants write programs to solve precisely specified algorithmic problems within strict constraints.
-Problems can range from simple ones that can be solved by any software developer and require little code to get a correct solution, to complex ones that require knowledge of special algorithms, data structures, and lots of practice.
+Problems can range from simple ones that can be solved by any software developer and require little code to get a correct solution, to complex ones that require knowledge of special algorithms, data structures, and lot of practice.
 While not being specifically designed for competitive programming, Kotlin incidentally fits well in this domain, reducing the typical amount of boilerplate that a programmer needs to write and read while working with the code almost to the level offered by dynamically-typed scripting languages, while having tooling and performance of a statically-typed language.